folababa100/nexttrack-app/docs/preliminary_report.md

 ## 4.1 Prototype Overview

-This chapter presents the implementation of NextTrack's core feature prototype: the audio feature similarity recommendation engine.
+This chapter presents the implementation of NextTrack's core feature prototype: the search-based recommendation engine.
 This prototype demonstrates the technical feasibility of generating meaningful music recommendations using a stateless, privacy-preserving approach.

-The prototype implements the audio feature similarity strategy described in Chapter 3, integrating with Spotify's Web API to retrieve audio features and compute track similarity scores.
+The prototype implements artist-based discovery as described in Chapter 3, integrating with Spotify's Web API to search and retrieve track metadata.
 This feature was selected for initial prototyping because:

 1. It represents the most technically challenging aspect of the recommendation system
 2. Audio feature similarity forms the foundation upon which other strategies build